 HTTPS – Secure Your Website with FREE SSL | AWS VPS

 To enable HTTPS on your website, you need to get a certificate from a Certificate Authority (CA).
 Let’s Encrypt is a CA. In order to get a certificate for your website’s domain from Let’s Encrypt, you have to demonstrate control over the domain.
-With Let’s Encrypt, you do this using software that uses the ACME protocol.
+With Let’s Encrypt, you do this using software that uses the ACME protocol, this is SSL.

 We connect to our instance using SSH to use the Certbot ACME client.
-It can automate certificate issuance and installation with no downtime, awesome!
+It can automate certificate issuance and installation with no downtime, get a free ssl is awesome!

-We visit the Certbot site to get customized instructions for your operating system and web server.
+We visit the Certbot site to get customized instructions for your operating system and web server and get free ssl.

 In this example, we are using Apache server on Ubuntu 16.04 (xenial)